lanceberge/vue-laravel-template/README.md

 Includes:

 - A Dockerfile to build and run the project with Laravel Octane
+- Dockerfile and docker-compose setup which supports:
+  - Laravel Octane
+  - PostgreSQL, Redis
+  - Queue runners with supervisor
+  - Cron setup to use Laravel's `Schedule::call()`
 - CI/CD which runs the tests and deploys to the ec2 instance using Docker and Nginx
-- Preconfigured docker-compose with PostgreSQL, Redis
 - Shadcn theming and components
 - Preconfigured queue workers with supervisor
 - Two main branches